Please note that clicking on any of the images below will get you the full size version.

 The IFF Timebase unit is a dreadful unit to work on (it's the 3rd unit down on the left).
 In order to get any of the units out to the servicing position, you have to press down a locking bar under the relevant unit and pull the unit out while holding the bar down.
 You need to switch the console off while doing this or you run the risk of death, and even when switched off it's easy to skin your knuckles on the components.
 The plugs on the units tend to catch on the locking bar and so you have to hold it down until you have the unit fully out.
 We eventually solved the problem of working on this unit be removing the locking bar (not required in a static system), and making up extension leads so that we could work on the unit out of the console.
 After a lot of work and a lot of learning about the console, we had two traces on the screen.

 At this point we needed signals for the displays.
-For this we needed a trigger at about 20volts, and Radar and IFF signals at 45Mhz IF frequency.
+For this we needed a trigger at about 20volts, Radar at 45Mhz I.F. frequency and IFF video signals.
 Bob Parsons set about building a "box" to generate these using inputs from Paul's radar emulator for the Console 64.
-Bob used the Radar Bright Up (RBU) as the timing for the trigger generator, thus synching the Console 61 to the Console 64.
+Bob used the Radar Bright Up (RBU) as the timing for the trigger generator, thus synchronising the Console 61 to the Console 64.
 (There is a video of the Ascan with fixed targets here)Whilst he found the signal generation relatively straight forward, the biggest problem was generating noise with the signals so that they looked realistic (the opposite problem to that which normally occurs!).
 We now have the display running with IFF from the Console 64 on the top trace, and an A scan version of the height finder signals on the bottom trace, all of the signals being generated by Paul's emulator.
 (There is a video of the displays at this point here, the upper display on the top trace shows IFF from the PPI console and the bottom trace shows the Ascan version of the main display).

-Since I took the above videos, Paul has improved things considerably and I will add another video shortly.
+Since I took the above videos, Paul has improved things considerably and I have added other videos.

 Unless otherwise stated, all photographs © Colin Hinson, all rights reserved.